7 Steps to Automating NIST Cybersecurity Framework

 Importance of NIST CSF

 Now that you know that NIST CSF is neither standards nor regulations, you might wonder why the NIST CSF controls are important in your business.
 Basically, NIST CSF can be used in all businesses to provide a framework for managing cybersecurity risks.

 You will not have to replace the cybersecurity measures that you already have since the framework complements them.
 In fact, NIST CSF tiers, profiles, and the core can be customized to meet your organization.
-That’s not all because the NIST Implementation Tiers shows you how well you are managing the risks.
+That’s not all because the NIST Implementation Tiers shows how well you manage the risks.

 The 7 Steps of Automating NIST CSF

 As earlier said, the Cybersecurity Framework can be used in any firm irrespective of the size and the departments.
 Automation is important in unleashing all the potential of NIST CSF.